awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Type: string
 Required: no
 This parameter is not supported for Windows containers\.
-The number of CPU units used by the task\.
+The hard limit of CPU units to present for the task\.
 It can be expressed as an integer using CPU units, for example `1024`, or as a string using vCPUs, for example `1 vCPU` or `1 vcpu`, in a task definition\.
 When the task definition is registered, a vCPU value is converted to an integer indicating the CPU units\.
 If using the EC2 launch type, this field is optional\.
+If your cluster does not have any registered container instances with the requested CPU units available, the task will fail\.
 Supported values are between `128` CPU units \(`0.125` vCPUs\) and `10240` CPU units \(`10` vCPUs\)\.
 If using the Fargate launch type, this field is required and you must use one of the following values, which determines your range of supported values for the `memory` parameter:
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/task_definition_parameters.html)